trinker/qdap/vignettes/qdap_vignette.md

 </form>
 </div>

 qdap offers a number of word statistics and and scores applied by grouping variable.
 Some functions are original to qdap, while others are taken from academic papers.
 Complete references for statistics/scores based on others' work are provided in the <a href="http://cran.r-project.org/web/packages/qdap/qdap.pdf">help manual</a> where appropriate.
 It is assumed that the reader is familiar, or can become acquainted, with the theory and methods for qdap functions based on the work of others.
-For qdap functions that are original to qdap a more narrow description of the use and theory is provided.
+For qdap functions that are original to qdap a more robust description of the use and theory is provided.

 <h4 id="readability">Readability Scores</h4>